Human Resource Services

 Include the following statement in the recruitment requisition, the Position Description, and the offer letter:

 "This is a project position and is expected to end on (enter mm/dd/yyyy).
-Renewal is dependent on satisfactory performance, the need for extension to complete the project, and/or if additional funding is secured to extend the appointment."
+Renewal is dependent on the need for extension to complete the project and/or if additional funding is secured to extend the appointment."

-At the time of appointment, the University notifies the employee in writing of the status of the project appointment and the expected ending date of the project appointment in accordance with WAC 357-19-315.
+At the time of initial appointment and subsequent renewal of appointment, if applicable, the University notifies the employee in writing of the status of the project appointment and the expected ending date of the project appointment in accordance with WAC 357-19-315.

 Utilize the template offer letters available from the Managers area of the HRS website at: